 If you choose to proceed with one of our 18-wheeler collision attorneys in Valrico, there are many different ways that we will make sure your case is taken care of and that you are supported throughout the process.

 To begin with, your lawyer will examine how the state’s statute of limitations affects your case.
-In Florida, truck accident victims have four years to bring their lawsuit for damages, according to Florida Statutes §95.11(3)(a).
+In Florida, truck accident victims have two years to bring their lawsuit for damages, according to Florida Statutes §95.11(3)(a).
 This may sound like a long time, but the months and years can move by quickly especially if your injuries are catastrophic.

 And if you tragically lost a loved one in a truck accident, you have two years to bring a wrongful death lawsuit against the responsible parties, according to Florida Statutes § 95.11(4)(d).